DistributedProofreaders/guiguts/RELEASING.md

 3. Commit the version update changes and tag the release (ie: `git tag r<version>`) and push it up to github

-4. From a Linux or MacOS system, confirm that you are working from a clean git checkout.
-Then build the three releases:
+4. From a Linux or MacOS system, or a Windows system with MinGW installed, confirm that you are working from a clean git checkout.
+Then build the three releases using `make` or `make all` or
    ```
    make win
    make mac